Devoted to the Care, Health and Training of Dogs and Cats

 Pets are subject to nearly every single illness, accident and disease as humans, so, just like people, they need health insurance to protect them.
 But unfortunately, it’s impossible for us to protect them from an illness or an accident.

 And with the rising cost of veterinary care, bills can add up quickly.
 For this reason and many more we’ll discuss in this article, you should consider pet insurance.
-In this article, I’ll cover everything you need to know about health insurance for pets so you can make an informed decision about whether you should get pet insurance and find a policy that’s right for you, and that you can afford.

 Many families are not in a position to cover an unexpected veterinary cost.
 My own personal vet once referred to what he called, “economic euthanasia.”
 That’s where there is actually help that can save the animal’s life, but the family just simply cannot afford it.